Field site at Risør fjord in Norway.

 I (she/her) am a marine evolutionary ecologist interested in how organisms respond to environmental change, including how adaptation to local environments in the past influences contemporary plastic responses and current/future environmental adaptation.
 My research uses interdisciplinary experimental, genomic, and modelling studies of natural populations to understand how these responses are structured across heterogeneous environments and within the genome itself.
 I believe that the answers to these questions are critical for predicting the persistence of species in the face of environmental change and for managing populations effectively to mitigate biodiversity loss.

-I'm an incoming Assistant Professor in the Department of Biological Sciences at the University of New Brunswick Saint John (from July 2023).
-I will lead a transatlantic research program on marine eco-evolutionary dynamics spanning Canada, Sweden, and Norway, with bases at the University of Gothenburg and the University of Agder.
-We will study adaptation and speciation in marine fishes like Atlantic cod and bluefin tuna.
-My research program is ultimately aimed at integrating ecological and genomic data into eco-evolutionary models for forecasting population responses to environmental change, which will inform evidence-based decision making while providing insights into the predictability of ecology and evolution.
+I'm an Assistant Professor in the Department of Biological Sciences at the University of New Brunswick Saint John and a researcher at the University of Gothenburg.
+I also hold research appointments at the University of Agder and the University of Oslo.
+I lead a transatlantic research program on marine eco-evolutionary dynamics spanning Canada, Sweden, and Norway.
+We study adaptation and speciation in marine fishes like Atlantic cod and bluefin tuna.
+Our research program is ultimately aimed at integrating ecological and genomic data into eco-evolutionary models for forecasting population responses to environmental change, which will inform evidence-based decision making while providing insights into the predictability of ecology and evolution.

 Interests include the role of behaviour and mating systems in environmental responses and adaptation and the impact of human activity on these processes.
 I co-lead the scientific and artistic project TORSKETROMMING ('COD DRUMMING'), which investigates the role of drumming vocalizations in the Atlantic cod mating ritual and human-cod connection by combining natural scientific, artistic, and social scientific practices.
 Our performances, sound installations, and musical lectures have been held at Ultima Contemporary Music Festival, Only Connect Festival, Barents Spektakel, and Kunsthalle Exnergasse, among others.
-We also lead children's workshops around Norway.
+We also lead children's workshops.

-I'm currently based at the Centre for Coastal Research and Centre for Artificial Intelligence Research at the University of Agder and the Centre for Ecological and Evolutionary Synthesis and the Natural History Museum at the University of Oslo.
 I completed my MSc and PhD with Dr. Jeff Hutchings at Dalhousie University on the genomic basis and spatial scale of variation in temperature responses of Atlantic cod.
-Afterwards, I was a James S. McDonnell Foundation Fellow in Understanding Dynamic and Multi-scale Systems at the University of Oslo.
+Afterwards, I was a James S. McDonnell Foundation Fellow in Understanding Dynamic and Multi-scale Systems at the University of Oslo and an NSERC Postdoctoral Fellow at the University of Agder.

-I'm an incoming Assistant Professor in the Department of Biological Sciences at the University of New Brunswick Saint John (from July 2023).
-I will lead a transatlantic research program on marine eco-evolutionary dynamics spanning Canada, Sweden, and Norway, with bases at the University of Gothenburg and the University of Agder.
-We will study adaptation and speciation in marine fishes like Atlantic cod and bluefin tuna.
-My research program is ultimately aimed at integrating ecological and genomic data into eco-evolutionary models for forecasting population responses to environmental change, which will inform evidence-based decision making while providing insights into the predictability of ecology and evolution.
+I'm an Assistant Professor in the Department of Biological Sciences at the University of New Brunswick Saint John and a researcher at the University of Gothenburg.
+I also hold research appointments at the University of Agder and the University of Oslo.
+I lead a transatlantic research program on marine eco-evolutionary dynamics spanning Canada, Sweden, and Norway.
+We study adaptation and speciation in marine fishes like Atlantic cod and bluefin tuna.
+Our research program is ultimately aimed at integrating ecological and genomic data into eco-evolutionary models for forecasting population responses to environmental change, which will inform evidence-based decision making while providing insights into the predictability of ecology and evolution.

 Interests include the role of behaviour and mating systems in environmental responses and adaptation and the impact of human activity on these processes.
 I co-lead the scientific and artistic project TORSKETROMMING ('COD DRUMMING'), which investigates the role of drumming vocalizations in the Atlantic cod mating ritual and human-cod connection by combining natural scientific, artistic, and social scientific practices.
 Our performances, sound installations, and musical lectures have been held at Ultima Contemporary Music Festival, Only Connect Festival, Barents Spektakel, and Kunsthalle Exnergasse, among others.
-We also lead children's workshops around Norway.
+We also lead children's workshops.

-I'm currently based at the Centre for Coastal Research and Centre for Artificial Intelligence Research at the University of Agder and the Centre for Ecological and Evolutionary Synthesis and the Natural History Museum at the University of Oslo.
 I completed my MSc and PhD with Dr. Jeff Hutchings at Dalhousie University on the genomic basis and spatial scale of variation in temperature responses of Atlantic cod.
-Afterwards, I was a James S. McDonnell Foundation Fellow in Understanding Dynamic and Multi-scale Systems at the University of Oslo.
+Afterwards, I was a James S. McDonnell Foundation Fellow in Understanding Dynamic and Multi-scale Systems at the University of Oslo and an NSERC Postdoctoral Fellow at the University of Agder.

 News: